danielchristopher513/Certificates/README.md

 # Certificates
-## These are the Cerficates i have been awarded
+## These are the Cerficates I have been awarded